zertico/api-client/README.md

 end
 ```

-This code will create a setter and a getter for houses and cars and initialize the respective class inside the setter.
+This code will create a setter and a getter for houses and cars and initialize the respective class.

 ## TODO
    * Add support for parallel requests